CAREER CENTER PARTICIPATION AGREEMENT

 Cancellations made last minute should be done by calling the Career Center at 207-859-4140 or stopping by the office in Eustis before the office closes at 5:00 p.m.

-Not showing up for the sessions for which you’ve signed up in advance reflects negatively on you and on Colby College as well.
+Not showing up for those events for which you’ve signed up in advance reflects negatively on you and on Colby College as well.
+Such lapses of etiquette are not tolerated in employment and civic settings.
 Career Center events are opportunities to practice and demonstrate your professionalism.

 Students who fail to attend a scheduled interview or fail to cancel an interview within the timeline parameters stated in the Ethical Job Search Contract will be considered a No-Show for that interview.
 The following details the steps the Career Center will take, student obligations, and potential consequences.
 Please note that until a final decision is made concerning your missed interview, students are expected to meet interview obligations for which you are already or may be scheduled through the on-campus recruiting program.